smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 ### Existing Features
 #### Feature 1 - Navbar
-the navbar has the logo and name with a reset button
+the navbar has the logo and name with a floating reset button

 #### Feature 2 - Location map
 The google api to show the solar panels on the map with a solar pannel icon.